ACCESS NL > Relocating to the Netherlands > First three months > Formalities > Which formalities are needed when I move within the Netherlands?

 What are the emergency numbers in the Netherlands?

 In the Netherlands there is no 24 hours medical service.
 During office hours you can contact your GP.
 After office hours and in the weekend, every municipality has a so called huisartsenpost that can be contacted for medical problems that can’t wait until your own GP is available again.
-We could list the numbers of the huisartsenpost in several cities, but when you call your GP after office hours or in the weekend, you will be referred to the huisartsenpost and the phone number will be given.
+The service operates at night and around the clock during weekends and public holidays.
+If you are looking for out of hours doctors in your area, search online by typing in ‘huisartsenpost’ with the place name.
 The same goes for dentists.
 In most cities there are several vets who offer after hours service and some even offer 24 hour service.
 They are all commercial.
 The common rule for huisartsen and dentists is also for vets.
 In general you call your own vet if your pet has problems.
 If he/she is not available, you can call an emergency service.
 This is also often listed on the website of your vet.

 You can find all emergency numbers here.